Portugal Golden Visa Program, Its Trend and Future

 Numbers and Statistics about the Period

-In the first quarter of 2019, the SEF (Foreigners and Borders Service) has issued 421 ARIs (golden visas) to main applicants and 766 golden visas to their dependents.
+As of April 2020, the SEF (Foreigners and Borders Service) has issued 8,413 ARIs (golden visas) to main applicants and 14,429 golden visas to their dependents.

-At about a third of the total so far in 2019, Chinese nationals remain the largest single applicant constituency.
+Chinese nationals remain the largest applicant constituency with 4,503 applicants.
 Their share of overall monthly applications had declined steadily in recent years – in April 2015 they made up 78% of the total; in April 2016, 67%; in April 2017, 42%; in April 2018, 31% of the total – but now appears to have stabilized.

-At 12% of the total in April, Brazilians were the second most common applicants, followed by Turks, South Africans, and Russians.
-Overall – in cumulative terms – Brazilians now account for 10% of all active golden visas, while the remaining top five countries constitute between 3.5% and 4.5% of the total.
+At 886 applicants, Brazilians were the second most common applicants, followed by Turks, South Africans, and Russians.
+Overall – in cumulative terms – Brazilians now account for roughly 10% of all active golden visas, while the remaining top five countries constitute between 3.5% and 4.5% of the total.

 Turkish fondness for Portuguese residence permits, on the contrary, is on the upswing.
 Only entering into the top five nationalities in 2018, Turks have already passed South Africa and Russia to become the third biggest investor constituency.